awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-custom.md

 ### Viewing the Deletion Status<a name="sysman-inventory-delete-status"></a>

 You can check the status of a delete operation by using the describe\-inventory\-deletions AWS CLI command\.
 You can specify a deletion ID to view the status of a specific delete operation\.
-Or, you can omit the deletion ID to view a list of all deletions executed in the last 30 days\.
+Or, you can omit the deletion ID to view a list of all deletions run in the last 30 days\.

 ****

-1. Execute the following command to view the status of a deletion operation\.
+1. Run the following command to view the status of a deletion operation\.
 The system returned the deletion ID in the delete\-inventory summary\.

    ```
    aws ssm describe-inventory-deletions --deletion-id system_generated_deletion_ID